 What is Nishin Soba: Japanese buckwheat soba noodles with dried herring.
 Since the city is located inland, people of Kyoto preserve a lot of food including herring.
 This popular dish has been around for over 150 years and it is one of Kyoto’s signature dish.

-- Saga Tofu Sanchu (8am-6pm) – a cheap food stall near Arashiyama Bamboo Forest serving different types of soba including herring soba, udon and tofu dishes.
+- Saga Tofu Sanchu (8am-6pm) – besides tofu dishes, the cheap food stall also serves different types of soba including herring soba, udon and tofu dishes.

 2. Kyoto Ramen

-What is Kyoto Ramen: straight noodle with a rich flavoured soup broth.
-Each ramen shop has their own signature soup broth and toppings.
+What is Kyoto Ramen: straight noodles with a rich flavoured soup broth.
+Each ramen shop has its own signature soup broth and toppings.

 - Mendokoro Janomeya (11:30am-4pm & 6-9:30pm) – popular Michelin ramen restaurant near Teramachi Street.
 The Toripaitan, white chicken broth ramen noodle, was delish!
 Use the Google Translate app to translate the menu, or pick one of the chicken ramen from the photo menu.